Skip to main content

 }) }}

-Use text input when you need users to enter text that’s no longer than a single line, such as their name or phone number.
+Use the text input component when you need users to enter text that's no longer than a single line, such as their name or phone number.

-Do not use text input if you need users to enter longer answers that might span several lines.
-In this case, use textarea.
+Do not use this component if you need users to enter longer answers that might span several lines.
+In this case, use the textarea component.

 Align labels above the text inputs they refer to.
 Labels should be short, direct and written in sentence case.
 Do not use colons at the end of labels.